SymfonyCasts/symfony5/sfcasts/ep5-security/security-listeners.md

 to happen.
 So we're gonna set a negative priority, panic, excuse myself.
 So do that.
 We can pass an array in here and say negative 10.
 So now we're going to have to put in a valid email address and valid password, and only then will our event get called.
-So I'm going to go back to Avalara CA admin,
+So I'm going to go back to `abraca_admin@example.com`

-At example, dot com, password cutoff and beautiful, because that was a valid login.
+password cutoff and beautiful, because that was a valid login.
 It stopped in check out this event, and this is awesome.
 We're past so many good things.
 We're past the authenticator that's being used in case we need to do something different based on the authenticator.
 And we're also passed the passport, which is huge because that contains the user.
 And it also contains any badges that we added to it, because sometimes you need to do different things based on the badges that are on your passport.
 So inside of our subscriber, let's get to work in order to get the user.
-We first need to get the passport, the passport = event->get passport.
+We first need to get the passport, the `$passport = $event->getPassport()`.
-And now I'm gonna say, if not passport, in instance of User interface, then throw an exception.
+And now I'm gonna say, if not `$passport`, in instance of `UserPassportInterface`, then throw an exception.

 This is not really important.
-Um, in reality, if I hit shift, shift my for passport dot PHP, what every authenticated returns is this passport object here, which implements this user passport interface.
+Um, in reality, if I hit shift, shift my for passport dot PHP, what every authenticated returns is this passport object here, which implements this `UserPassportInterface`.
 What, so in reality, all of our passwords are going to implement this.
-This interface means that the passport is going to have a get user method on it that you can call to fetch the user.
-That means down here, we can say user = passport arrow, get user, and then I'll do a little sanity check there.
-If the user's not an instance of our user class, then I'll also throw an exception, Unexpected user type.
+This interface means that the passport is going to have a `getUser()` method on it that you can call to fetch the user.
+That means down here, we can say `$user = $passport->getUser()`, and then I'll do a little sanity check there.
+If the `$user` not an instance of our `User` class, then I'll also throw an exception, Unexpected user type.
 And that's not really possible, but that's going to make our editor happy.
 Cause it, now it knows what our user, we have, what our users in instance of.
 And it's also going to, if you stack analysis like PHP standard Psalm, it's going to make that happen as well.

 Finally, we can check it.
 The user's verified.
-If not user Aero is verified, get is verified, then let's fail indication.
+If not `$user->getIsVerified()`, get is verified, then let's fail indication.
 How do we fail on occasion?
-At any time during the process, you can throw a new authentication exception from security, and that will cause authentication to fail.
+At any time during the process, you can throw a new `AuthenticationException` from security, and that will cause authentication to fail.
 There are a bunch of subclasses of this like bad credentials, exception.
 You can throw any of those as long as they all extend authentication exception.
 That will cause the process to fail.
 Check it out.
 Let me refresh here and got it.
 And authentication exception occurred.
 That is the generic error message that is tied to authentication exception, not a very good error message, but it did get the job done.
-How can we customize that error message by throwing a very cool new custom user message, authentication exception, and inside of here, we can say, please verify your account before logging in.
+How can we customize that error message by throwing a very cool new `CustomUserMessageAuthenticationException()`, and inside of here, we can say, please verify your account before logging in.

 So let me explain this class here.
 If you all command or control and click to open